JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ## 2.2 Query Languages for Data

 Declarative languages often lend themselves to parallel execution.
-Imperative code is very hard to parallelize across mul‐ tiple cores and multiple machines, because it specifies instructions that must be per‐ formed in a particular order.
+Imperative code is very hard to parallelize across multiple cores and multiple machines, because it specifies instructions that must be performed in a particular order.

 ### 2.2.1 Declarative Queries on the Web